 At Stride Gaming/Daub Alderney bingo sites such as Kitty Bingo, loyalty points are awarded for cash play – 10 for £1 played on bingo, 1 for £1 played on anything else.
 It is a 6 tier scheme but the lowest tier is for players who have never made a deposit.
 No information is given on site on how to progress through the levels, but we think the first two upgrades are based on lifetime deposits and the rest are discretionary.
 The higher levels get a one-off upgrade bonus and a higher rate of weekly cashback.
 Higher levels also get a few daily free spins and daily free cards and access to more free bingo rooms, but in both cases a recent deposit is required.
 A similar arrangement is in force at Stride Gaming/ Leapfrog sites such as King Jackpot but there the points are called BBs.

 The two B-Live bingo sites each have their own loyalty scheme and both are fantastically complicated.
 The Bingocams scheme has 24 levels in all, with points awarded not for ticket purchases but for line, full house and jackpot wins meaning that the highest level VIPs are not necessarily the biggest spenders.
 The top 5 levels are the VIP levels and it appears that no-one has yet amassed sufficient points (120,000+) to climb right to the top.
 The Bright Bingo scheme boasts a staggering 90 levels (grouped into 10 tiers), with XP points awarded for cash spend on bingo.
 Gold Coins are awarded on level up and these can be redeemed for bonuses or tangible prizes.
+As the future of this bingo software is looking uncertain it may not be worth trying to progress in these schemes.

 White Hat Gaming sites such as Mainstage Bingo do not appear to have any kind of network loyalty or VIP plan